nearform/commentami/docs/README.md

 The fronted is based on [Reactjs 16+](https://reactjs.org) and is separetated in `core` components and `ui` components so that you can build your own UI around the logic of handling comments.

-Commentami backend can be used as a standalone node.js module ([commentami-backend-core](https://github.com/nearform/comments/tree/master/packages/commentami-backend-core)), as a Hapi plugin that provides a REST API and websockets ([commentami-backend-hapi-plugin](https://github.com/nearform/comments/tree/master/packages/commentami-backend-hapi-plugin)), and as a stand alone server ([commentami-backend-hapi-server](https://github.com/nearform/comments/tree/master/packages/commentami-backend-hapi-server)).
+Commentami backend can be used as a standalone node.js module ([commentami-backend-core](https://github.com/nearform/comments/tree/master/packages/commentami-backend-core)) or as a Hapi server plugin that provides a REST API and websockets ([commentami-backend-hapi-plugin](https://github.com/nearform/comments/tree/master/packages/commentami-backend-hapi-plugin)).

 ## Background